I tested 6 Tidio AI alternatives to find the best for scaling support in 2026

 Test it with your own data

 A sales demo is always going to look amazing.
-The only way to really know if an AI will work for your team is to test it on your actual, messy customer questions.
+The only way to really know if an AI will work for your team is to test it on your actual customer questions.
 Push for a trial or a simulation feature that shows you how the AI handles your real support history.

 Figure out the real cost of growth